 Today many people, including news agencies, are unaware that the term has a very specific and technical meaning when used in religious circles.
 When employed in such circles it denotes a group that does not accept and teach all the points of a very specific set of doctrinal beliefs some believe are the central tenets of historical Christianity.

 For example, almost any group that does not believe and teach that the Godhead is a Trinity is labeled a cult, no matter what sort of recruiting tactics it uses, how benign and serving are its leadership, or how many other doctrines it teaches that agree with orthodox beliefs.
 Still further, if in an interview by the secular press a prominent religious leader labels a group a cult, the erroneous assumption is that the group is somehow dangerous to the safety of its members and outsiders.
-All this can make it very confusing for the public (and even those who are religious) to understand the truth of a matter.

 There are three common uses of the term 'cult' in popular society.
 The first is as a label placed on any religious group that possesses at least one unorthodox doctrine (based on what is considered orthodox at the time).
 The second is to denote a group that is physically dangerous to outsiders and perhaps even to its own members.
 The last use is applied to any exclusive group that may use deceptive, abusive, or excessively authoritarian tactics to attract and keep members.